rossgk2/sign-doc-reuploader/README.md

 ## Instructions for use

-1. Request via ticket that https://migrationtool.com be added to the list of forwarding URLs that your FedRAMP account recognizes as legitimate:

-   > Please add https://migrationtool.com to the Redirect URI field of the Configure OAuth menu for the API Application owned by &lt;*your FedRAMP account email here*&gt;.
+#### Setup: commercial account

+1. Log-in to Sign and click on the "Account" tab.
+2. Search for "Access Tokens" in the left search bar and click on "Access Tokens".
+3. Click the plus sign to create an access token, and give it a name such as "migration-tool-access-token".
+4. Check the boxes next to `library_read`, `library_write`, and `agreement_write` when creating the token.
+5. After you've created the token, click on it, then click "Integration Key", and copy the long randomly generated string.
+You will need this "commercial integration key" later when running the migration tool.

+#### Setup: FedRAMP account

+Receive the client ID and client secret for said API Application from Professional Services.

+#### Building and running the app

-2. Download this repository by clicking "Code", then "Download ZIP".
-Unzip the downloaded .zip file and navigate into the "executables" directory, and then into the "Windows" directory.
-Double click on the .exe file to start the app.
+1. Download this repository by clicking "Code", then "Download ZIP".
-3. If you are on Mac or Linux, you will have to build the executable yourself before you run it by following these steps:
+2. Unzip the downloaded .zip file.
+Let's refer to the folder that contains files such as package.json as "fldr".
-   - Start a command prompt.
+3. Start a command prompt and `cd` into fldr.
-   - `cd` into the unzipped folder.
-There should be a "package.json" file inside the unzipped folder.
-Let's call this unzipped folder `fldr`.
-   - Execute `npm run make`.
+4. Execute `npm run make`.
-   - The compiled executable should be located in one of the subfolders of `fldr/out` .
-If you are on Mac, the executable will be a .dmg file; if you are on Linux, it will be a .deb file.
+5. In your file explorer, navigate into the "out" directory, and then into the folder that corresponds to whatever operating system you're using (e.g. "migration-tool-win32-x64").
+The app executable will be inside this folder.
+On Windows, it will be an .exe file, on Mac, it will be a .dmg file; on Linux, it will be a .deb file.
+6. Double click the executable to run the app.

 # Disclaimer